 Many of us have had some exposure to the authentication and legalization process for documents originating in the United States., but the same is not often true for documents originating outside the US.

-Considering the number of countries in the world and that each will have their own procedures, authenticating a commercial document from outside of the U.S. can be confusing.
-Add on the likelihood of having fast-approaching deadlines involved and authentication can be a stressful process.
+Considering the number of countries and the fact that each have their own procedures, authenticating a commercial document from outside the US can be confusing and time consuming.
+Add on the likelihood of having fast-approaching deadlines, and authentication can also be extremely stressful!

-By providing some general rules and guidance, we hope to shed light on the unknown and make international authentications more straightforward.
+By providing some general guidance and rules, we hope to shed light on the unknown to make international authentication more straightforward.

-Your first steps when presented with a document to authenticate is to:
+Your first steps when presented with a document to authenticate are:

 - Ascertain whether the originating and receiving countries are members to the Hague Apostille Convention.